Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 - Rugger-jersey spine

-- Brown tumours
+- Brown tumors

-- Salt and pepper sign in skull (pepper pot skull)- Multiple tiny hyperlucent areas in the skull vault caused by resorption of trabecular bone
+- Salt and pepper sign in the skull (pepper pot skull)- Multiple tiny hyperlucent areas in the skull vault caused by resorption of trabecular bone

 Treatment of Primary Hyperparathyroidism